AI Wage Gap Q2 2026

 Those headlines are a symptom.
 The AI Wage Gap is the framework that explains the symptom and provides a structured response.
 Most "AI is taking jobs" coverage is descriptive and fatalistic.
 This framework is prescriptive: you are either a Multiplier, an Adaptor or an Avoider, and every quarter those three populations diverge further in compensation and optionality.

-The Q1 2026 report is the citable version of the argument.
+The Q2 2026 report is the citable version of the argument.
 The book is the 300-page practitioner treatment.
 Career Beast Mode is the productized OS.

 How often is the data refreshed?

 Quarterly.
 New edition every 90 days.
-The report is synthesized from PwC, McKinsey, WEF, Lightcast, Stanford HAI, Goldman Sachs, LinkedIn, Deloitte, BCG, Microsoft and Anthropic plus original coaching-cohort data (n > 400).
+The report is synthesized from PwC's Global AI Jobs Barometer, the Stanford AI Index, Lightcast, the WEF, BCG, Deloitte, McKinsey, MIT and Challenger plus original coaching-cohort data (n > 450).
 Every statistic on this page carries a named source.
 If a number lacks a source, it does not ship.

-Next release: Q2 2026 (end of June 2026).
+Next release: Q3 2026 (end of September 2026).
 Subscribe to The Leverage Brief to be first to get it.

 11 The Leverage Brief